What is Psoriasis?

 • Inverse psoriasis It affects the skin folds of the body.
 It is observed in the buttocks, groin, and under the breasts.
 Fungal infections may induce this type of psoriasis.
 Inverse psoriasis results in smooth patches of red skin that intensifies with friction and sweating.

-• Guttate psoriasis It is caused by streptococcal infection (pharyngitis or perianal).
-It appears as small, scaly red, tear-drop shaped called papules.
-It is mainly seen in children and young adults.
+• Guttate psoriasis, caused by streptococcal infection, manifests as small, scaly red papules, commonly in children and young adults.

 types of psoriasis